Are you an entrepreneur looking for a loan, and want to know what a commercial CIBIL report is?

 Know Your Credit Health Instantly

-Just like how credit score calculates the creditworthiness of an individual, a commercial CIBIL report calculates if a company will be able to repay the loans it is applying for.
+Just like how a credit score calculates the creditworthiness of an individual, a commercial CIBIL report calculates if a company will be able to repay the loans it is applying for.
 You can check your company’s CIBIL directly from the website.

 Apart from this, commercial CIBIL ranks range from 1 to 10, 1 being the best rank one can have.
 Whereas, consumer CIBIL score ranges from 300 to 900, where a higher score is considered better.